.....© Copyright 2016 DNDJR Since July 2015 This is not a government website.

 Just as there are different types of geography, there are many different definitions

 of geography.
-For our purposes we are going to use a simple definition that
+For our purposes we are going to use a simple definition that can be

 Geography is defined as the study of Earth’s physical, political, and cultural features.